bzbz52/SciFy-Iot/README.md

 ---

-## 🤝 Contributing

-1. Fork the repo
-2. Create a branch (`git checkout -b feature-name`)
-3. Commit changes (`git commit -m 'Added feature'`)
-4. Push to branch (`git push origin feature-name`)
-5. Create Pull Request

----

 ## 🆘 Support

 - Open an **issue** in this repo
 - Check Troubleshooting section in docs
 - Use Serial Monitor for device debugging